tacoapp/help.tacoapp.com/_posts/2013-07-28-quick-start.md

 !["Connector activated.
 We're trying to retrieve tasks right now."]({{ site.url }}/assets/images/sync-message.png)

-Many connectors can filter tasks too, like to only retrieve certain projects.
-For details, see [Filters][] or each connector's help page.
+Many connectors can filter tasks too, like to only show certain projects or dates with certain due dates.
+For details, see [Filters][].

 ## Using Taco